AnjaTetzner/MLUSS/README.md

 The folder “GUI” contains a prototypical implementation of a graphical user interface based on the data from the research project.

-If you have any questions: pleas contact anja.tetzner@wiwi.tu-chemnitz.de od andreas.gester@mb.tu-chemnitz.de
+If you have any questions pleas contact anja.tetzner@wiwi.tu-chemnitz.de or andreas.gester@mb.tu-chemnitz.de